Olipop

-Olipop is a prebiotic soft drink produced in the United States.
-It is sold in over 25,000 stores in the United States and the company had revenue of $100 million for the first half of 2023.
+Olipop (stylized as OLIPOP) is a prebiotic soft drink produced in the United States.
+It is sold by over 65,000 retailers nationwide, and the company was valued at $1.85 billion as of February 2025.
 The drink's marketing claims that it improves gut health.

-The brand name Olipop is a portmanteau of the prebiotic fiber named oligosaccharide (oli), and "pop", a common name for a soft drink in the United States.
+The brand name is a portmanteau of the prebiotic fiber oligosaccharide ("oli") and "pop", a common U.S. term for a soft drink.

 History

 Background

-Ben Goodwin started developing a soft drink after leaving a kombucha company in 2008.
-He spent about $300,000 of his personal savings into the drink, working in a makeshift lab with a microbiologist.
-The probiotic soft drink, named Obi, was created by 2012.
-In 2013, Goodwin met with David Lester in a coffee shop, who had previously quit his job.
-The two agreed to partner together in making Obi.
-In 2016, the two sold Obi for an undisclosed amount after it failed to gain traction.
-They then went on to work on Olipop.
+In 2008, Ben Goodwin began developing a soft drink after leaving a kombucha company.
+Working with a microbiologist in a makeshift laboratory, Goodwin invested about $300,000 of his own money into the project, resulting in the creation of a probiotic beverage named Obi by 2012.
+In 2013, Goodwin partnered with David Lester, who had recently resigned from his previous job.
+The pair operated Obi until 2016, when they sold the brand for an undisclosed amount after it failed to gain traction.

 Olipop

-Olipop was founded in 2018 by Ben Goodwin and David Lester with an initial investment of $100,000, taken from the sale of Obi.
-The drink was first released in three flavors: ginger lemon, strawberry vanilla and cinnamon cola.
-It sold in 40 grocery stores in its first year, in Northern California, and reached $852,000 in gross revenue.
-They later became on sale in Target and Walmart stores.
-The company gathered $2.5 million in seed funding in 2019.
-As of April 2023, there were 12 Olipop flavors; in April 2024, there were 16 at Olipop's website.
+In 2018, Goodwin and Lester founded Olipop with an initial investment of $100,000, taken from the sale of Obi.
+The drink was first released in three flavors: ginger lemon, strawberry vanilla, and cinnamon cola.
+It was sold in 40 grocery stores in Northern California, generating $852,000 in gross revenue during its first year.
+The company secured $2.5 million in seed funding in 2019 and later expanded its retail presence to Target and Walmart stores.

-A series B funding round was carried out in 2022, which raised $39.7 million.
-Funders included Gwyneth Paltrow, Mindy Kaling, and the Jonas Brothers.
-As of January 2023, Olipop raised a total of $55.4 million in funding.
-Olipop reached $73.4 million in gross revenue in 2022, a 223% year increase; and it reached $100 million gross revenue in the first half of 2023.
-According to Goodwin, sales of root beer Olipop has overtaken those of A&W.
+A Series B funding round in 2022 raised $39.7 million from investors including Gwyneth Paltrow, Mindy Kaling, and the Jonas Brothers, bringing Olipop's total funding to $55.4 million by January 2023.
+The company reached $73.4 million in gross revenue in 2022, a 223% annual increase, and achieved $100 million in gross revenue in the first half of 2023.
+In 2023, sales of Olipop's root beer flavor surpassed those of A&W. In 2025, the company raised $50 million in a Series C funding round, valuing the company at $1.85 billion, by which time the brand had achieved profitability and expanded its distribution to over 50,000 stores.

-In 2022, Olipop created a banana cream flavor which was branded with Minions characters.
-The drink is still produced today, albeit without the Minion or Despicable Me branding attached to it.

-In 2024, Olipop collaborated with Mattel to create a new peaches and cream flavor themed around Barbie.
-The can sported a design showing different pieces of Barbie iconography.
-Like the banana cream flavor before it, after the promotion it became a mainstay flavor without the Barbie theming.

-In 2025, the company raised $50 million in a Series C funding round, valuing the company at $1.85 billion.
-It had become profitable and its products were sold in over 50,000 stores.
+In 2022, Olipop created a banana cream flavor branded with Minions characters.
+Olipop expanded from 12 flavors in April 2023 to 16 in April 2024.
+Olipop collaborated with Mattel in 2024 to create a peaches and cream flavor themed around Barbie.
+The flavor Pineapple Paradise was released in 2025 in a cross-marketing campaign for The SpongeBob Movie: Search for SquarePants.
+In 2026, Olipop expanded into products other than beverages, partnering with Grüns to release Strawberry Vanilla Superfoods Greens Gummies and launching a line of flavor-themed lip balms.